-For our top five, we wanted knives that would be suitable for both beginners and seasoned whittlers alike.
+We wanted knives suitable for beginners and seasoned whittlers for our top five.
 We chose ones that didn’t stretch our pricing point too far off, whether on the cheaper or more expensive side.

 Versatility was also to be considered.
-We asked ourselves the question if this was the only knife I had, how much whittling would I be able to do?
+We asked ourselves, if this was the only knife I had, how much whittling would I be able to do?
 This is not necessarily limited to volume.
-We considered this in the sense of the type of end products that you would be able to produce.
+We considered this in the type of end products you could produce.

 Durability is important.
 The worst knives I have used were the ones where the blade snaps.
 In cases where the handle falls apart, there is room for repair.
-We, whittlers love to tinker.
+We, whittlers, love to tinker.
 We could carve ourselves a new handle.
 However, when the blade is gone, that is the end of the road.
-If it is a blade that was performing well, this can be absolutely shattering.
+If it is a blade performing well, this can shatter.

-Lastly seeing as we are looking for a knife, it had to be singular.
+Lastly, it had to be singular, as we are looking for a knife.
 We did not consider any knives that come as part of a set.

 The BeaverCraft BC C2

 This is a chip wood carving knife.
 It is designed to offer great versatility as a general whittling knife.
-We can safely say that it is one of the better knives to start out with as a beginner.
-There is very little intricacy to it, which makes it easier to focus on getting your skills right.
+There is very little intricacy, making it easier to focus on getting your skills right.
+We can safely say that it is one of the better knives to start with as a beginner.

 The front of the knife is conveniently thinly pointed, which makes it a great pick for working on pieces of wood that require intricate touches.
 Working on detailed features on any piece will require this.

-The blade is made of carbon steel that is then finished off with hardening.
+The blade is made of carbon steel and then finished off with hardening.
 Thank God for that!
 It is carefully sharpened and polished.
-You can take it out of the box and put it straight to work without needing to do anything else.
-Beaver Craft is confident in this product and the rest of their greenwood line.
+You can take it out of the box and put it straight to work without doing anything else.
+Beaver Craft is confident in this product and the rest of its greenwood line.

 The handle is crafted from a hardwood oak.
 This is what gives it that sturdy feel.
 It is finished off with linseed oil processing.
-The minor ridges make it easier to work with for long periods of time without feeling the pain.
-In one word, it is ergonomic!
+The minor ridges make it easier to work with for long periods without feeling the pain.
+In a word, it is ergonomic!

-Where the tang is concerned, it is glued in at just over 2 and a half inches.
+Where the tang is concerned, it is glued in at just over two and a half inches.
 You will not encounter any problems there.
 After hours of use, it looked as good as new.
-The knife fits into both adult and children’s hands.
+The knife fits into both adults and children’s hands.
 I would say anyone above the age of 8 should be alright.